 Message Content

-The <saml2:Response> message MUST contain an <saml2:Issuer> element containing the unique identifier (entityID) of the issuing dentity rovider.
+The <saml2:Response> message MUST contain an <saml2:Issuer> element containing the unique identifier (entityID) of the issuing Identity Provider.

 The AuthnInstant attribute of the <saml2:AuthnStatement> element MUST be assigned the time when the actual authentication took place.
 This time may differ from the IssueInstant attribute of the assertion itself, which holds the time when the assertion was issued.
-This is especially important in cases of re-use of already established security contexts at the Identity Provider side.
+This is especially important in cases of re-use of already established security contexts at the Identity Provider side (Single Sign On).

+Each identity assertion MUST have a <saml:Subject> element that specifies the principal that is the subject of all of the statements in the assertion.

+The value of the <saml:NameID> element under the <saml:Subject> element MUST hold a pseudonym identifier of the subject, which SHALL be:

+Unique for the IdP – SP combination being the issuer and recipient for the assertion.

+Constructed in a manner that does not reveal the registered identity of the subject.

 The <saml2:Subject> element MUST contain one <saml2:SubjectConfirmation> element containing a Method of urn:oasis:names:tc:SAML:2.0:cm:bearer.
 This element MUST contain a <saml2:SubjectConfirmationData> element that contains at least the following: